peetkes/MarkLogic-Kafka/README.md

 ### End-to-end Test

 Now that everything has been set up and tested you can send complete messages with the MQTT client.
-This client can be installed for various OSes.
+This client can be installed for various OS-es.
 Find it [here](https://mqttx.app/).

 ### Cleanup